This flourless chocolate cake needs just four ingredients to make and yields a perfectly light and rich dessert that melts in your mouth!

 Why this recipe works

-- It bakes in 35 minutes.
+• It bakes in 35 minutes.
 We make this cake very often because it’s just so fast to make.
-There’s been MANY times we’ve forgotten a birthday or special holiday which needed a cake to be whipped up in pretty much no time at all.
+There’s been MANY times we’ve forgotten a birthday or special holiday that needed a cake to be whipped up in pretty much no time at all.

 Looking for more flourless chocolate desserts?
 Try flourless brownies or flourless muffins!